 Safely Held Spaces seeks to influence the types of safe spaces available in the UK through research, by developing and piloting a new approach to home based support that we are calling ‘Compassionate Crew’, and by contributing to policy discussions [read our latest piece here].

-We also aim to influence the way we all talk about mental and emotional distress by providing training to media professionals, and by offering media spokesperson training to amplify the voices of those who would like to see a new mental health paradigm emerge.
-If you’re interested in becoming a Safely Held Spaces media spokesperson, click here to contact us.
+We also aim to influence the way we all talk about mental and emotional distress by offering training to media professionals, and by providing broadcast media training to amplify the voices of those who want to expand the conversation about how we understand and respond to mental and emotional distress.
+If you’re interested in joining our media training programme, click here to contact us.

 Supporting holders and experiencers